 Introspection, a Great Leadership Quality

 I now wonder how many little brothers and sisters of my high school or college friends I have failed to recognize.
-How many times I have passed them in the hallway without realizing it?
+How many times have I passed them in the hallway without realizing it?

 As leaders, we need to look at the impressions we have formed about others and ask ourselves what else could be going on that we are not seeing.
 Sit down and talk to those who you have judged poorly, and see things from their point of view.